 71 West 23rd Street

-Farata Systems is a leading IT consulting and product development company providing enterprise-wide IT solutions specializing in the area of rich internet applications.
-We hire experts who have established long term successful track records of developing enterprise applications.
+Farata Systems is a leading IT consulting company providing enterprise-wide IT solutions specializing in the enterprise applications with Angular and e-commerce applications with Hybris.